mendix/docs/content/en/docs/appstore/modules/business-events.md

 #### 6.4.2 DevOps tasks not covered when running Own Kafka Cluster

-As operating Own Kafka Cluster is outside of the scope of the Mendix Cloud environment, the following `DevOps` tasks should be taken into consideration (this list is not an extensive list of items):
+As operating your own Kafka cluster falls outside of the scope of the Mendix Cloud environment, the following `DevOps` tasks should be taken into consideration (this list is not extensive):

 * Client username and password provision on Kafka - The creation of usernames and password on the Kafka cluster will need to be managed but the customer
-* Topic creation on Kafka - Unless the Kafka cluster is configured with `auto.create.topics.enable` set to true, topics will need to be created by the customer.
+* Topic creation on Kafka - Unless the Kafka cluster is configured with `auto.create.topics.enable` set to true (default setting in Apache Kafka), topics will need to be created by the customer.
+See [Topics and Channels](#topics-channels)
-* Access Control - Unless the Kafka cluster is configured with `allow.everyone.if.no.acl.found` set to true, the ACLs need to be maintained by the customer
+* Access Control - Unless the Kafka cluster is configured with `allow.everyone.if.no.acl.found` set to true (default setting in Apache Kafka), the ACLs need to be maintained by the customer

 ## 7 Local Testing {#local-testing}